MaibornWolff/bridgekeeper/README.md

 ## Developer Guide

-This service is written ins Rust and uses [kube-rs](https://github.com/clux/kube-rs) as kubernetes client, [rocket](https://rocket.rs/) as web framework and [PyO3](https://pyo3.rs/) as python bindings.
+This service is written in Rust and uses [kube-rs](https://github.com/clux/kube-rs) as kubernetes client, [rocket](https://rocket.rs/) as web framework and [PyO3](https://pyo3.rs/) as python bindings.

 ### Requirements